MicrocontrollersDev/Alternatives/docs/latest/lunar_client.md

 # Lunar Client Alternatives

-* Not yet updated to reflect 1.20

-Please note that this page may be outdated due to update cycles.
-It is currently for 1.19.2.
+Please note that this page may be outdated due to Minecraft update cycles.

 ## Mods